yuanchenyang/personal-website/blog/_posts/2026-05-01-automatic-theorem-proving.md

 It's important to emphasize that these SDP certificates are numerical artifacts, so they are not directly proofs.
 But patterns from these certificates can be generalized into proofs for more general classes of $$\mathbf{u}$$.
-In fact, we went through a similar process (manually) to prove the result for binary forms:
+In fact, we went through a similar process (manually) to prove the result for binary forms.

 ### The agentic loop